My name is Indigo Jones.

 Nearly everyone around the world engages with fashion every day, yet our governments and global leaders continue to ignore and trivialize fashion.
 This must change.
 I argued for the implementation of blockchain along the supply chain and for the critical need for regulation in the industry.

 If interested, please feel free to download and read my dissertation (although it’s terribly long!).
-Alternatively, see my blog post, ‘Environmental Justice, But Make it Fashion’ for a condensed version.
+Alternatively, see my blog post, ‘Climate Justice, But Make it Fashion’ for a condensed version.

 2019 Redress Design Award (RDA)